 For previous elections, the Ministry of Interior (MoI) was tasked with planning and supervision.
-However, in a preemptive move to address concerns of fraud during the present election cycle, a new presidential election law was enacted in January 2013.
-This new law requires that the MoI administer elections under the direct supervision of the Central Executive Election Board (CEEB).
+However, in a preemptive move to address concerns of fraud during the current election cycle, a new presidential election law was enacted in January 2013.
+This new law requires the MoI to administer elections under the direct supervision of the Central Executive Election Board (CEEB).

-The CEEB, an 11-member body headed by the Interior Minister, includes the Intelligence Minister, the State Prosecutor, one member of the Directory Board of Parliament and seven prominent national, political, social and cultural figures.
-These seven individuals are chosen by a committee of 30 people nominated by the MoI and approved by the Prosecutor General.
+The CEEB, an 11-member body headed by the interior minister, includes the intelligence minister, the state prosecutor, one member of the Directory Board of Parliament and seven prominent national, political, social and cultural figures.
+These seven individuals are chosen by a committee of 30 people nominated by the MoI and approved by the prosecutor general.

-Meanwhile, the Guardian Council remains responsible for overall supervision of the electoral process.
+However, the Guardian Council remains responsible for overall supervision of the electoral process.
 The new law also emphasizes the role of the judiciary in monitoring the electoral process and preventing electoral crimes.